monwisn/monwisn-cv/README.md

 # The Curriculum Vitae Template

-You are a fantastic developer.
 Keep your CV on GitHub.
 Host it on GitHub Pages.
 Have both HTML and PDF versions automatically generated and consistent.

 ## What does this project do?